virtool/dev/docs/repositories.rst

 It contains code for services including the API server.

 - Servers for web and job API requests.
-- A service the spawns periodic background tasks at regular intervals.
 - A service the runs tasks on demand.
 - CLI commands for creating, running, and managing data migrations.